Last updated September 16, 2020

 In my view, I don’t think it’s worth three times the price in London, and working with tailors there can often be quite a hassle.
 For example, I had a trench coat made in Hong Kong—a Burberry-style, without the pattern, which cost $600.

 You can pay close to $2000 for the same trench coat from Burberry, but this was custom—so you don’t have to do any alterations, it looks perfect on you, and you can specify what you want.
 You can also get it monogrammed.
 Custom suits in London might start around $800 and go up to about $5,000 depending on the fabric and craftsmanship.

-I think that now that I have a couple of homes, I can hang stuff in different homes.
-I am going to stock up on some new clothing, put the sweaters in the cold place, and the shorts in the warm place.
+Now that I have properties in several locations around the world, I can hang stuff in different homes.
+I am going to stock up on some new clothing and put the sweaters in the cold place and the shorts in the warm place.

 What’s ultimately key for custom suits is finding a place with great service that you feel comfortable with and can find what you are looking for based on your needs.